best-practice-and-impact/qa-of-code-guidance/_sources/readable_code.md

 -- Guido van Rossum (creator of Python)
 ```

-When writing code, we should expect that at some point someone else will need to understand, use and adapt it.
+When writing code, we should expect that at some point someone else will need to understand, use, and adapt it.
-This might be yourself in six months time.
+That someone might be you in six months time!
-As such, it is important to empathise with these potential users and write code that is tidy, understandable and does not add unnecessary complexity.
+As such, it is important to empathise with these potential users and write code that is tidy, understandable, and does not add unnecessary complexity.
 Doing this will make for a 'self-documenting' codebase that does not need as much additional documentation.

 This chapter highlights good coding practices that will improve the readability and maintainability of your code.